abolinsky/Hook/README.md

 </p>

 # hook
-hook is a simple and intuitive real-time **graphical C/C++ runtime editor**.
-It attaches to any running process and allows you to change the value of variables live, without the need to go through the time-consuming edit-compile-run flow.
-This allows rapid prototyping.
+A **graphical C/C++ runtime editor** for rapid experimentation.
+It attaches to your running program and allows you to change the value of variables live, breaking the time-consuming edit-compile-run-edit cycle.

 # in action
 <img width="1681" alt="hook" src="https://github.com/abolinsky/hook/assets/5623716/5260dc04-2cb4-467b-aa4c-180306c7be27">

 This project is very much a work in progress!

-# Dependencies
+# dependencies
 - lldb
 - glfw3
 - imgui